Unification Church: Family Federation for World Peace and Unification (1994–present)

-On 15 August 2012, Moon was reported to be gravely ill and was put on a respirator at the intensive care unit of St. Mary's Hospital at The Catholic University of Korea in Seoul.
-He was admitted on 14 August 2012, after suffering from pneumonia earlier in the month.
-He died there on September 2.
+Moon's death and divisions within the Unification Church

-Moon was a member of the Honorary Committee of the Unification Ministry of the Republic of Korea.
-The church member Jae-jung Lee had been once a unification minister of the Republic of Korea.
-Another, Ek Nath Dhakal, is a member of the Nepalese Constituent Assembly, and a first Minister for Co-operatives and Poverty Alleviation Ministry of the Government of Nepal.
-In 2016, a study sponsored by the Unification Theological Seminary found that American members were divided in their choices in the 2016 United States presidential election, with the largest bloc supporting Senator Bernie Sanders.
+On August 15, 2012, Moon was reported to be gravely ill and was put on a respirator at the intensive care unit of St. Mary's Hospital at The Catholic University of Korea in Seoul.
+He was admitted on August 14, 2012, after suffering from pneumonia earlier in the month.
+He died there on September 3.